techthoughts2/AWSCBManifestPS/README.md

   * All build files are made layout aware
 * Creates basic Pester test structure with several basic tests
 * Creates CloudFormation templates that you can use to quickly create a stack for your build process
+* Creates github community files such as: Code of Conduct, Contributing, License, Changelog, and Issues + PR templates
+* Creates PSScriptAnalyzer settings file that can be used to analyze your code and enforce PowerShell code styling

 This template currently supports two repository sources that the user can specify when invoking the template: